 Aaron Starr (CA) raised a point of order that he didn't believe a quorum was present.
+Sarwark ruled that a quorum was present.

 There was no objection to approving the additions reported by Ms. Hogarth.

 PLATFORM COMMITTEE REPORT (CONTINUED)